cristiandaniele/A-gentle-introduction-to-Tamarin/README.md

 In Tamarin, the security properties are defined through *lemmas*.
 There are two different kinds if properties:
-1. **Trace properties**: thanks to the label (also called actions) the system is able to reason about the protocol's behaviour. given as guarded first-order logic formulas through *lemmas*.
+1. **Trace properties**: thanks to the labels (also called actions) the system is able to reason about the protocol's behaviour.
-   A trace property is a set of traces.
-We define a set of traces in Tamarin using first-order logic formulas over *action facts* and timepoints.
+   A trace property is a set of traces defined using first-order logic formulas over *action facts* and timepoints.
    For example:

    > lemma one_smaller_two:
     "All x y #i.
 B(x,y)@i ==> Smaller(x,y)"

     expresses that for every x and y (terms) and #i (index in the trace) if B(x,y) occurs at index i (indicated with @i) then Smaller(x,y).
-2. **Equivalence properties**: are specified using the *diff* operator.
-They reason about two systems (for example two instances of a protocol), by showing that an intruder cannot distinguish these two systems.
+2. **Equivalence properties**: these properties are specified using the *diff* operator.
+They reason about two different systems (for example two instances of a protocol), by showing that an intruder cannot distinguish these two systems.
 In this example the agent generates a public key and output it.
 Then he chooses two freshes values and reveal one of it encrypting either the first or the second fresh value
     >    rule Example:
           [ Fr(~ltk)